test voltage regulator

 The voltage regulator helps to ensure that steady and stable power is supplied to your tractor battery, and when this is obstructed, it may result in the following:

-If the battery is undercharged, it will finish up quickly while the tractor’s electrical systems are functioning.
+If the battery is undercharged, it will finish quickly while the tractor’s electrical systems function.
 Your battery will die when all the charge is sucked out, and your tractor won’t startup.

-While on the other side, if the battery is overcharged, the electrolytes inside will begin to boil, resulting in your car battery swelling and leakage.
+While on the other side, if the battery is overcharged, the electrolytes inside will begin to boil, resulting in your tractor battery swelling and leakage.

 2. Malfunctioning Instrument Clustering